Berkeley Black Geographies

 First and foremost, we privilege the global worldmaking and shaping powers and frameworks of Black people.

 Berkeley Black Geographies is not a lab-- we do not experiment with Blackness, and certainly not with Black people's lives.
 Programmatically, Berkeley Black Geographies pursues the full decolonizing of Geography.
 Not satisfied with the nominal or exceptional recognition of 'doing' anti-racism, Berkeley Black Geographies is undertaking the complete epistemological, methodological, and curricular restructuring of the spatial disciplines.

 Across the areas of programming, pedagogy, and publishing, and through the proactive recruitment of graduate students and faculty, the project has grown to represent the central intellectual and institutional heart of the Geography department.
 Thus, Geography at UC Berkeley has become an institutional leader in the emergent discipline of Black Geographies.

-The project was inspired by and is a contribution to the deep commitment and work of the group of Black geographers organizing and resisting against the AAG's lack of concern for or interest in the issues impacting Black geographers and the work that they did.
-That inattention overlooked the efforts of a generation of Black geographers who worked to institution build within the Association and who did seminal work outside of it.
-Berkeley Geography and its reputation within the discipline meant that it should take responsibility and provide support for the Black Geographies field.
-The need to address the historical challenges of racial and gender disparities expressed by the few Black graduate students within the department at the time also bolstered the determination to start Berkeley Black Geographies.
+The project was inspired by and is a contribution to the deep commitment and work of Black geographers, who for decades organized and resisted against Geography's lack of concern for or interest in the Black experience.
+That inattention overlooked the efforts of a generation of Black geographers who worked to intellectually and institutionally build within the discipline and who did seminal work outside of it.